Are you looking for websites with the best book reviews online?

 - Swayed by fans/hater reviewers: at Amazon you don’t even need to buy a book to review it.
 I’d be surprised if lots of reviewers didn’t even read the book, but only vented their opinion or supported a friend/idol (or trashed an enemy)

 - Most fake reviews: since Amazon is mostly there to sell books, and not to review them, it also happens to be the most targeted by fake reviews.
 Including, of course, from the author themselves

 - Smaller book reviews completely unreliable: albeit all books have fake reviews, the less popular ones are the easiest to swarm with fake reviews

-- Confirmation bias: people tend to buy what they like, so you get more fans and less critical reviews
+- Confirmation bias: people tend to buy what they like, so you get more fans and fewer critical reviews

-- Not really a book review site: finally, Amazon reviews is not a content reviews section.
+- Not really a book review site: finally, Amazon reviews are not a content reviews section.
 Many conflate the book quality with the Amazon or seller service.
 You’ll often see 1-star reviews complaining about the book handling, shipping or status.
 Those add up in the final rating.

 I’ll give you an example that covers a lot of the cons of Amazon as a book review site: the book The Secret.

-The Secret is a book which tells you not to work on your dreams and goals.
+The Secret is a book that tells you not to work on your dreams and goals.
 Anyone in his right mind who wants to achieve his goals wouldn’t know what to do with such advice.

 But The Secret is a best seller and it has sky-high rating.